montehurd/apps-ios-wikipedia/README.md

 ## Contributing
 If you're interested in contributing to the project, you can find our current product, bug, and engineering backlogs on the [iOS App Phabricator project board](https://phabricator.wikimedia.org/project/profile/782/).
 Once you pick a task, make sure you assign it to yourself to ensure nobody else duplicates your work.

-Before submitting changes for review, please be sure to use [uncrustify](#uncrustify) to lint the code and [run the unit tests](#testing).
-Now that the code is lint-free and the new tests (you did add tests, right?) it's time to submit the changes for review!
+### Before Submitting
+1. If you add any new files, make sure your project group structure matches the directory structure.
+The [synx](#synx) tool is an easy way to do this.
+2. Be sure to use [uncrustify](#uncrustify) to lint the code.
+3. Add a unit test for your change and [run the unit tests](#testing) to make sure everything passes.

 ### Gerrit
 Gerrit is our main vehicle for reviewing and merging code.
 You'll need to: